AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 *Quantum Quenching, Annealing and Computation* [S18] (Springer, 2010) examines quantum quenching protocols in condensed matter systems and their relationship to quantum annealing as a computational paradigm.
 The book connects nonequilibrium dynamics and quench phenomena to the design of annealing hardware.
 Readers should note the distinction between two related but separable goals: (i) quantum annealing as an optimization technique (where the computational goal is primary) and (ii) quench dynamics as many-body physics (where the physical phenomena are of intrinsic interest).

 The paper "Quantum annealing amid local ruggedness and global frustration" [S19] (arXiv:1701.04579, 2017) is a focused study of how energy landscape structure---specifically local ruggedness and global frustration---affects quantum annealing performance.
-This is not a general hardware review, as the original page implies, but a targeted analysis of performance landscapes.
+This is not a general hardware review, but a targeted analysis of performance landscapes.
 The result is relevant to understanding when and why quantum annealing may or may not outperform classical optimization heuristics on specific problem classes.

 *Practical Quantum Computing for Developers* [S20] (Springer, 2018) provides hands-on guidance for programming and deploying quantum algorithms on commercial quantum processors (IBM Q, Rigetti, and similar platforms).
 It complements the theory-heavy items in the foundations section and serves readers who wish to gain practical experience with actual quantum hardware.